-The Hubble family was financially prosperous.
-They needed to be mobile because of John Hubble’s insurance career: they lived in the suburbs of cities including Chicago and Louisville.
+The Hubble family were financially prosperous.
+They needed to be mobile because of John Hubble’s insurance career, and they lived in the suburbs of cities including Chicago and Louisville.
 Their homes were large and prestigious and staffed with servants.

 The Hubble children were all given chores to do, because their parents believed this helped them develop better characters.

 Edwin began reading when he was an infant, trying to keep up with his elder brother and sister who had started school.
 His favorite books were adventure stores by Jules Verne and H. Rider Haggard.

 When he was seven, his grandfather, who was an enthusiastic amateur astronomer, showed him one of his telescopes.
 Edwin was so eager to use it that he asked if he could stay up at night studying the heavens rather than have an eighth birthday party.

 Edwin seems to have sailed easily through his studies at Wheaton High School near Chicago.
 His grades in English, Mathematics, Biology, Chemistry, Physics, Latin, and German were usually between 95 and 100.
 He actually spent more time on sports than study.
 Encouraged by his father, he worked as a delivery boy during his vacations.
 He graduated from high school in 1906, age 16, with a scholarship for the University of Chicago.